SeanKilleen/seankilleen.github.io/_posts/2024-03-05-how-to-write-a-successful-job-description-for-a-developer-role.md

 ## "About Us"

-Here, I add brief company background in mission and who some of our customers are.
+Here, I add brief company background in terms of mission and who some of our customers are.
 I give a brief look into the future of where the org or team is going.
 Here is also where I put a lot of the signaling phrases above about culture and organization and the tools we want people to be excited to work with.

 ## "About You"